laurentj/jcas/install.md

         Important: you should remove the "auth" plugin from this section!

-   2) deactivate jauth and jauthdb modules from the "modules" section
+   2) deactivate the jauth module from the "modules" section

 - deactivate following rights in jAcl2,  for ALL groups and ALL users:
     - auth.user.change.password "The user can change his password"